sudoghut/bookworm-light-astro/generate_data/README.md

 ## Step 1

-Create introduction, and put it into data_intro.md
+Create introduction, and put it into data_intro.md.

+Don't forget to update `title` and `category`

 ## Step 2